 If you are shopping in the United States, you may see sales tax levied on certain items.
-The sales tax is an important revenue generation source; therefore, merchants collect sales tax whenever they sell goods to consumers.
+The sales tax is an important revenue generation source for states and municipalities.

 Marketing agencies that offer pay-per-click (PPC) advertising services, such as Google Adwords, may be subject to sales tax.
 New Mexico, South Dakota and West Virginia, for example, implement taxes on these services, especially if you charge commissions or other fees for placing PPC ads.